100 Gettysburg Pike

 Sewer Department Billing Accounts Clerk, Amber Serrano

-- A second project will extend the existing Allendale Interceptor from its current ending location at Allendale Road up to South Market Street.
+- This project will extend the existing Allendale Interceptor from its current ending location at Allendale Road up to South Market Street.
 The project, once complete, will eliminate the Township’s South Market Street Pumping Station No. 1.
-The project itself consists of installation and replacement of 8,175 l.f. of new 18″ PVC pipe.
-Due to the project’s size, it has been broken into smaller sections or segments.
-It is anticipated that the five segments could take up to 10 years to complete with an estimated cost at over three million dollars.
+The project itself consists of installation and replacement of 8,175 L.F. of new 18″ PVC pipe.
+In 2019 Segments A and B were complete.
+Segments C, D and E are planned for 2020 which will complete this project in its entirety.

 Grantham Wastewater Treatment Plant